Patient education: Chorionic villus sampling (Beyond the Basics)

 CVS can test for a variety of genetic conditions, such as Down syndrome, Tay Sachs disease, and cystic fibrosis.
 It is generally performed during the first trimester of pregnancy, at 10 to 12 weeks, and the results are available within a few days.

 Amniocentesis can provide similar information, but it can only be done later in pregnancy (typically at 15 to 17 weeks).
-(See "Patient information: Amniocentesis (Beyond the Basics)".)
+(See "Patient education: Amniocentesis (Beyond the Basics)".)

 Your healthcare provider may recommend CVS if: